 are the questions need to be looking for!

-Now, let with us find out what you can do for your Hanoi Itinerary espcially for 3 full day in Hanoi
+Now, let with us find out what you can do for your Hanoi Itinerary especially for 3 full days in Hanoi

 Perfect Combination Of Tradition And Modernity

 Inside the St. Joseph's Cathedral - little Paris right in Hanoi's heart

 What’s interesting about Hanoi is the perfect combination of tradition and modernity.